Danzyl Bruwer

-Danzyl Bruwer (born 5 November 1976) is a Namibian footballer formerly with Ajax Cape Town FC in the Premier Soccer League of South Africa.
-A Namibia international, Bruwer was included in the squad in the 1998 African Cup of Nations.
+Danzyl Bruwer (born 5 November 1976) is a Namibian retired footballer formerly with Ajax Cape Town FC in the Premier Soccer League of South Africa.

+Club career

+Born in Khomasdal, Windhoek, Bruwer started playing football for local side Young Ones, quickly replacing the regular goalkeeper Reus Nortje between the sticks.
+He moved abroad to play for South African second-tier outfit Avendale Athletico, then joined fellow Namibian internationals Richard Gariseb and Paulus Shipanga at top tier Wits University.
+He later moved to Ajax Cape Town.

+Doping charges

 In December 2008, Bruwer tested positive for use of an illegal substance.
 Bruwer did not return to the club to defend himself of the charge, and instead remained in Namibia.
 Ajax Cape Town then terminated his contract, which had two years remaining on it at the time.